 Ohio will send a mail-in ballot application to every registered voter.
 On August 12, 2020, in collaboration with the Centers for Disease Control (CDC) and the Ohio Department of Health, the SoS issued the Ohio Voting Safety Plan to the state's 88 county BOEs.
 The 48-point plan sets forth requirements for BOEs as well as recommendations for voters for the General Election.
 BOEs must provide curbside voting and have a secure drop box at every BOE for voters who do not want to enter the polling location or refuse to wear a mask.
 Further, the SoS Office is requiring BOEs to move polling locations out of facilities that serve vulnerable populations.
 Specific guidance for curbside voting is forthcoming.
 Some BOEs have modified their early voting polling spaces to address COVID-19 social distancing guidelines.
-For example, the Hamilton County Board of Elections has significantly expanded its early voting space to allow for large numbers of voters during the early voting period (October 6 - November 2, 2020).
-The state is exploring alternative funding for postage including through the state Controlling Board which has seen an increase in funds due to a record number of business filings during the COVID-19 crisis.
+For example, the Hamilton County Board of Elections has significantly expanded its early voting space to allow for large numbers of voters during the early voting through the state Controlling Board which has seen an increase in funds due to a record number of business filings during the COVID-19 crisis.
 Currently, voters must pay for their own postage.
 Due to the increase in mail-in voting, local county BOEs are adopting a wide array of procedural changes including conducting poll worker training earlier in the year and using federal money to purchase additional equipment (e.g., letter openers and scanners).